SkyeMalfoy/EPITA_AIMS_Resource/Semester 1/（DT）Digital Transformation/README.md

 # Please read this before using!!!!
-## This is the course about the basic idea of digital transformation, professor talks from the following four field:
+## This is the course about the basic idea of digital transformation, professor talks from the following four fields:

 <oi>Basic digital economy</oi>
 <br/>